Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • Repeat traffic offenses

-You can change insurance companies while you’re required to file an SR-22, but you must get a new SR-22 with the new company before the old one goes out of effect.
+You can change insurance companies while you’re required to file an SR-22, but you must get a new one with the latest company before the old one expires.

 Automobile Insurance Fraud in Colorado

 Insurance fraud is the second-largest economic crime in America.
-Rates are raised dramatically by insurance companies and passed on to consumers in attempts to combat fraud.
+To combat fraud, insurance companies raise rates dramatically and pass them on to consumers.

 There are two classifications of fraud: hard and soft.

-• Hard Fraud – A purposefully fabricated claim or accident
+• Complex Fraud – A purposefully fabricated claim or accident

 • Soft Fraud – A misrepresentation of information to the insurance company

-Soft fraud is more common than hard fraud.
+Soft fraud is more common than complex fraud.
 Twenty to forty percent of consumers admitted to lying to their insurer about one of the following:

 • Number of annual miles driven